I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 3. Review: Where do we find the rules for how America's government will run?
 (Constitution) How many branches are there in our government?
 (3) Can you name 1? (legislative, executive, judicial) What land did Thomas Jefferson purchase in 1803?
 (Louisiana Territory) Who explored it?
 (Lewis & Clark) Who was Sacajawea? (their Native American woman guide & translator) When James Madison was President, which war was fought between America & England?
 (War of 1812) What famous song did Francis Scott Key write during the War of 1812?
 (Star-Spangled Banner)

 4. Now let's go through all the Presidents.
 Sing through the entire song 2 times while either showing the video or flipping through pictures of the Presidents.
-(Be sure to add in "Donald Trump" at the end.)
+(Be sure to add in "Joe Biden" at the end.)

 You will need: